Safety & Risk Management

 - If the consequences are unacceptable, either mitigate the risks, or stop operations

-For NOAA small boat operations, a complete Operational Risk Management plan has two elements:
+For NOAA small boat operations, a complete Operational Risk Management plan has three elements:

 - Assessments must be provided for each vessel, and reviewed annually

-- The Risk Assessment must be placed within the Small Boat Operations Manual
+- The Baseline and Mission Risk Assessments must be placed within the Small Boat Operations Manual

 - View an

 - A document used to make daily go/no-go decision, called an Operational Risk Assessment

 - The , is the method used to conduct an operational risk assessment

 - The GAR is completed prior to leaving the pier or ship

 - The specific risks found in the Baseline and Mission Rick Assessments are used to assess each category contained within the GAR